BYO-UPM/BW-SP-Analysis-PD/README.md

 This paper has been submitted for publication in 'IEEE Acsses' journal.

-Repository of VOG-SPEM recordings of Patients with and with-out Parkinson Disease with a Ground Truth and Baseline Wander delimitation.
+Repository of VOG-SPEM recordings of Patients with and with-out Parkinson's Disease, and a Baseline Wander estimation algorithm.

 ## Abstract: